 A rosary will be recited at 7:00 PM Thursday October 24 at St Mary’s Catholic Church Potlatch, ID.
 The funeral Mass will be 10:00 AM Friday October 25 at St. Augustine’s Catholic Church, 628 S. Deakin, Moscow, ID.
 Following the service, the burial will be at Freeze Cemetery, Potlatch, ID, which will be followed by a dinner at the Nazarene Church, Princeton, ID.
 Kramer Funeral Home in Palouse, WA is in charge of arrangements.
 The family suggests memorials be made to St. Mary’s Catholic Church, PO Box 143, Potlatch, ID 83855.

-To send flowers to ROBERT "BOB" IRVINE CARPENTER's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of ROBERT "BOB" IRVINE CARPENTER, please visit our floral store.

 ST. MARY'S CATHOLIC CHURCH